vmihiranga/ai-future-web/README.md

 ## ⚙️ Installation Guide

-Follow these steps to get `ai-future-web` up and running on your local machine.
+Follow these steps to get `AI-FUTURE` up and running on your local machine.

 ### Prerequisites